-- Rubber based castor cups should be used for heavy load furniture such as armchairs and pianos. • Doormats should be used inside and outside of all external doorways to prevent grit from being carried across the floor, protecting the surface from excessive wear and tear.
-Be sure that the backing of the mat is not rubber. - the floor). - For regular cleaning a dry or damp cloth is advised (we recommend that cloths be rung until no more drips are present before wiping • Do not use abrasive cleaners, steel wool or scouring powder as this may damage the surface of your floor.
+- It is recommended that you use felt pads under chairs and furniture (a plastic mat should be used with office chairs on wheels) Solid wood floors will mark with use, which adds to its character. - Rubber based castor cups should be used for heavy load furniture such as armchairs and pianos. - Doormats should be used inside and outside of all external doorways to prevent grit from being carried across the floor, protecting the surface from excessive wear and tear.
+Be sure that the backing of the mat is not rubber. - For regular cleaning a dry or damp cloth is advised (we recommend that cloths be rung until no more drips are present before wiping the floor). - Do not use abrasive cleaners, steel wool or scouring powder as this may damage the surface of your floor.
 Do not use wood oil soap products.
 Your floor has a surface layer protecting the wood from damage, which is durable and easily maintained.
 Once the surface layer has been damaged it is advisable to sand and refinish the entire floor to maintain an even finish rather than spot lacquering.
 This is a procedure which is best carried out by a professional.
-Please note that repeated sanding will remove some of the textured finish
+Please note that repeated sanding will remove some of the textured finish.